Here's What Is In The 'Families First' Coronavirus Aid Package Trump Approved

 Under the legislation, an employer cannot require employees to find a replacement worker for themselves or require them to use other paid time off.

-For those who are self-employed, there will be a tax credit given equivalent to the sick leave amount.
+For those who are self-employed, there will be a tax credit equivalent to the sick leave amount.

-The legislation also gives up to three months of paid family and medical leave, equivalent to no less than two-thirds of their pay.
+The legislation also gives up to three months of paid family and medical leave, equivalent to no less than two-thirds of the person's pay.

 Unemployment aid

-The legislation boosts unemployment benefits with nearly $1 billion in state grants to cover processing and paying unemployment insurance.
+The legislation boosts unemployment benefits, with nearly $1 billion in state grants to cover processing and paying unemployment insurance.

 It also raises the amount of assistance to states with high unemployment for those who have exhausted benefits already.